AliBenrami/hackuta2025/SETUP_GUIDE.md

 http://localhost:3000
 ```

-You should see the AdSett landing page! 🎉
+You should see the Adsett landing page! 🎉

 ---